nestornorton/Digital-Curated-Repository-Teachers-Website/README.md

 * Missing favorite feature: adding something to favorite for future viewing.
 * Missing threads feature: more advanced sorting and recommendation system .
 * Missing report feature: report inappropriate content to admin for review.

+### Bugs and defects Fixed since last Release:
+*  When a user is not logged in, the navigation bar was displaying the sharing, profile tabs and if they are clicked, it would display the respective component such as sharing page with errors since no user is logged in to share or create a post.
+Now, the navigation bar only shows register tab when the user is not logged in, and displays the sharing, profile tabs if logged in and vice versa.

 ### Functionality Missing in Release: